r00t26/r00t26/pages/index.md

 permalink: /
 ---

-# PROJECT VeXEd - HACKER-STYLE PERSONAL HOMEPAGE
+# r00t26 - A Website Dedicated to Offensive Cyber Security

 <br>
 > pRoJEct-NeGYa is a hacker-like, highly-customizable theme for note-keeping, personal-website or CV.